optiguy/ynab-csv/README.md

 Tool for making your CSV files ready to import into YNAB.
 This is a fork of http://halloffame.github.io/ynab-csv/

-This is the Danish version and has been updated to accept Nordea NetBank exports.
+This is the Danish version and has been updated to accept :
+* Nordea
+* Danske Bank

 **NOTE:** currently works best in Chrome.
 See "Known Issues" below for more details.